 Dog Beach Do's:

 - Do make sure your dog's vaccinations are current and that he's wearing the proper ID.
 Keep your vet's number on hand just in case something happens.

 - Do check the ocean for jellyfish and stingrays.
 A sting to your dog will be sure to ruin both his and your experience.

 - Do set a time limit for your beach trip.
 A couple hours might be just the right amount of time at the beach, depending on your dog's activity level.

 - Do bring toys and balls to throw and fetch.
 This is exactly why you are both there: to HAVE FUN!

-We can help you find dog friendly beaches.
+We can help you find beaches that welcome dogs.
 Whether you're going on a trip or a stay-cation, finding a beach where you can bring your dog this summer will be a great bonding experience for your dog and your family.
 Get out there and soak up that fresh sea air - your pooch will be forever grateful for all the fun!